3D Modeling (MODL) Courses

 - Transferable:CSU

-This course prepares students pursuing a career in the graphic communication fields with an in-depth exploration of the principles of graphic design.
-Strong emphasis is given to the development of visual acumen.
-Specific focus will be on design and gestalt principles; integration of text and image on the two-dimensional page; and introduction to typographic exploration.
+This course prepares students pursuing a career in the graphic communication fields with an introductory exploration of the principles of graphic design.
+Strong emphasis is given to the development of visual decision-making.
+Specific focus will be on design and gestalt principles, integration of text and image on the two-dimensional page, and introduction to typographic exploration.
 This course is a foundation course for all design students and explores interactivity across all forms of visual communication.
 This course is relevant to students studying graphic design, Web design, and computer animation.
-Formerly known as GCOM 343
+Formerly known as GCOM 343.

 Upon completion of this course, the student will be able to: